Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Plancorp Background

 Plancorp can trace its history back to 1983 when it was founded under the name FFG Plancorp, Inc. The firm shifted to its current name two years later.
-It’s currently owned by 26 direct owners, 23 of which are employees of Plancorp.
+It’s currently owned by 28 direct owners, 24 of whom are employees of Plancorp.

-Certifications earned by advisors at Plancorp's team include certified financial planner (CFP), accredited investment fiduciary (AIF), chartered financial analyst (CFA) and certified public accountant (CPA).
+Plancorp's team of advisors include those holding the Certified Financial Planner™ (CFP®), accredited investment fiduciary (AIF), chartered financial analyst (CFA) and certified public accountant (CPA) designations.

 Plancorp Client Types and Minimum Account Sizes